BestTimesToVisit.com Logo

 Marshrutka (Minibus)

 Marshrutkas are ubiquitous, privately-owned minibuses that form the backbone of Bukhara's public transport.
-They follow set routes throughout the city and surrounding areas, offering a cheap and efficient way to get around.
-They're generally crowded, especially during peak hours.
+They follow set routes, often traversing the city center and connecting to surrounding areas.
+They're cheap and readily available, but can get crowded during peak hours.

 Tip:Always confirm the route with the driver or other passengers before boarding.
 Be prepared for a somewhat chaotic boarding process.
 Download a local map app to help you identify routes and stops.
-Avoid carrying large amounts of cash and be mindful of your belongings.
+Avoid carrying large amounts of cash; smaller denominations are easier to manage.

 Taxi